quantopy-dev/quantopy/docs/source/getting_started/index.rst

     :img-top: ../_static/logo_stata.svg

-    The ``data set`` included in the `STATA <https://en.wikipedia.org/wiki/Stata>`__ statistical software suite corresponds to the pandas ``DataFrame``.
+    The ``data set`` included in the `STATA <https://en.wikipedia.org/wiki/Stata>`__ statistical software suite corresponds to the quantopy ``DataFrame``.
-    Many of the operations known from STATA have an equivalent in pandas.
+    Many of the operations known from STATA have an equivalent in quantopy.

     +++